POLICY: Entering University of Mississippi

 Medical Center (UMMC) students are required to provide documentation of

 immunization requirements included in this policy.
 For the purposes of this

 policy, UMMC students are defined as individuals enrolled with UMMC schools and

-students enrolled with the University of Mississippi’s
+students enrolled with the University of Mississippi’s School of Pharmacy.

-Advanced Standing Bachelor of Science in Medical Laboratory Science MLT-MLS,
+Standing Bachelor of Science in Medical Laboratory Science MLT-MLS, Advanced

-Administration, Post-Baccalaureate Certificate in Health Informatics, Post-Baccalaureate Certificate
+Post-Baccalaureate Certificate in Health Informatics, Post-Baccalaureate Certificate

 in Leadership and Management; John D. Bower School of Population Health –

 Executive Master of Science in Population Health Management, Master of Science

 in Population Health Science, Post-Baccalaureate